K-C-DaCosta/adhoc_audio/README.md

         .unwrap()).unwrap();

     let mut adhoc = AdhocCodec::new()
-        .with_compression_level(7)
+        // level 0 means no quantization ,so its basically lossless at level 0
+        // levels 1-10 means quantization so compression is better but
+        // quality suffers (dithering is added to compensate) .with_compression_level(7)
         // AdhocCodec::with_info(.. ) MUST BE CALLED
         // before calling encode/decode when you are